 4.3.2.
-Requirements for Projects with No Off-Site Point of Discharge
+Requirements for Small Projects with No Off-Site Point of Discharge

 Refer to Volume 1, Section 2.3 to determine the approved point of discharge.
-Where it has been determined by the Director that there is no off-site point of discharge for the project, the following minimum design criteria shall be met:
+Where-For small projects (e.g. projects with less than 5,000 sf of new plus replaced hard surface) where it has been determined by the Director that there is no off-site point of discharge-for the project, the following minimum design criteria shall be met:

-- The drainage control plan shall be prepared by a licensed civil engineer; - Infiltration is feasible per Section 3.2, or infiltration is determined to be feasible as documented in a stamped and signed report from a licensed professional and approved by the Director; - In addition to meeting other minimum requirements for the project, the infiltration BMP shall be designed to infiltrate the runoff volume from the area of development for the storm event with a 4 percent annual probability (25-year recurrence interval flow); and - Infiltration BMPs shall be sized so that overflows do not exceed 0.0001 cfs during the peak flow with a 4 percent annual probability (25-year recurrence flow). - Identify the overland flowpath for flows that will exceed the capacity of the infiltration BMP.
+- The drainage control plan and a drainage report shall be prepared by a licensed civil engineer; - Infiltration is feasible per Section 3.2, or infiltration is determined to be feasible as documented in a stamped and signed report from a licensed professional and approved by the Director.
+Note: the minimum measured infiltration rates indicated in Table 3.3 in Section 3.2 are not applicable to small projects with no off-site point of discharge.
+For instance, a measured infiltration rate of less than 5 inches/hour is not required to use drywells; - In addition to meeting other minimum requirements for the project, the infiltration BMP shall be designed to infiltrate the runoff volume from all new and replaced hard surfaces the area of development for the storm event with a 4 percent annual probability (25-year recurrence interval flow) per Section 4.5.1.(B); and - Infiltration BMPs shall be sized so that overflows do not exceed 0.0001 cfs during the peak flow with a 4 percent annual probability (25-year recurrence flow). - Identify the overland flowpath for flows that will exceed the capacity of the infiltration BMP.
 Prevent the flows from causing erosion or flooding on site or on adjacent properties (refer to Section 4.3.3).
-If the flows will be directed towards an offsite building, structure or ECA Steep Slope or Landslide Prone area, then the infiltration BMPs shall be designed to fully infiltrate all flows for the full, required simulation period in the continuous runoff model (i.e., 100 percent infiltration). - Overland flow path shall be vegetated and a minimum of 10 feet long between BMP and any property line (excluding right-of-way line). - If the project site is within the setback from an ECA Steep Slope or Landslide Prone area where infiltration is limited a slope stability analysis is required per the Site Constraint section in Section 3.2. - Alternatively, if it is demonstrated that infiltration is not feasible as indicated above, all new and replaced hard surfaces shall be dispersed using Dispersion BMPs from Section 5.3.
+If the flows will be directed towards an offsite building, structure or ECA Steep Slope or Landslide Prone area, then the infiltration BMPs shall be designed to fully infiltrate all flows for the full, required simulation period in the continuous runoff model (i.e., 100 percent infiltration) per Section 4.5.1 (A). - Overland flow path shall be vegetated and a minimum of 10 feet long between BMP and any property line (excluding right-of-way line).

+- If the project site is within the setback from an ECA Steep Slope or Landslide Prone area where infiltration is limited a slope stability analysis is required per the Site Constraint section in Section 3.2. - Alternatively, if it is demonstrated that infiltration is not feasible as indicated above, all new and replaced hard surfaces shall be dispersed using Dispersion BMPs from Section 5.3 or be constructed using Permeable Pavement Surface per Section 5.6.2.
+Stormwater modeling is not required to demonstrate the Dispersion BMPs or Permeable Pavement Surfaces meet the requirements for projects with no off-site point of discharge.